Anderson College of Nursing

 - Admitted and enrolled full-time in courses at UNA, by the fall semester immediately following high school graduation;

-- Complete an EAdm application for the ACON, located on the ACON website by February 1;
+- Complete an EAdm application for the ACONHP, located on the ACONHP website by February 1;

 - Along with the EAdm application, students must submit an essay (see EAdm application for details).